maticnetwork/heimdall/staking/README.md

 ## How does a validator update its signer address

-A validator can update its signer address in the network by invoking the the `updateSigner` function on the `StakeManager` contract on L1, which emits an `SignerChange` event:
+A validator can update its signer address in the network by invoking the `updateSigner` function on the `StakeManager` contract on L1, which emits an `SignerChange` event:

 ```
 /// @param validatorId unique integer to identify a validator.